LanguageDev/Yoakke/README.md

-# Yoakke Collections Library
+# Yoakke Library

-This library contains some useful data structures and collections.
-They are mainly used as a utility in other language libraries and compilers.

-## Data structures implemented

-TODO
+This library provides utilities for language development in .NET.

+# TODO: Detail modules